 Focal aware seizures could also result in visible changes, for example twitching of certain muscles on one side of the body or an uncontrollable movement.

-Focal Impaired Awareness Seizures (previously called psychomotor seizures or complex partial seizures)
+Focal Impaired Awareness Seizures

 This type of focal seizure causes a change in awareness or in thinking abilities.
 During a focal impaired awareness seizure, a person may have trouble communicating or understanding language.
 They might have a blank stare and could be unresponsive.
 Some people exhibit repetitive movements or automatic behaviours, such as chewing movements, rearranging objects or fiddling with clothing.
 Healthcare providers call these behaviours “automatisms”.
 Some people wander during a focal impaired awareness seizure.